bajpaianurag/Dmax-certified-inverse-design/README.md

-# Certified, ε‑Robust Inverse Design for Alloy Dmax
+# Certified, ε‑Robust Inverse Design for Amorphous Alloys with Larger Casting Diameters

 This repository packages **scripts** for robust, conformal, Bayesian optimization–driven inverse design of alloy **Dmax** (maximum castable diameter).
 The code trains quantile models on log‑Dmax, applies **conformal calibration** and **composition‑jitter ε certification**, and then optimizes a **conservative lower bound** via **Bayesian optimization** (ET and GP backends).